muyeyifeng/androidplot/docs/index.md

 # XML Attributes
 A complete list of XML attributes is [available here](attrs.md).
 # Javadoc
-The latest Javadocs are [available here](https://javadoc.io/doc/com.androidplot/androidplot-core).
+Javadocs for versions through 1.5.7 are [available here](https://javadoc.io/doc/com.androidplot/androidplot-core).
+Due to a build issue producing Javadocs for the latest releases has been paused.
+There have been very few changes to the API since 1.5.7 so the Javadocs should still be useful in the mean time.

 # Release Notes
 Full release notes are [available here](release_notes.md)